 - Looked After Children should be able to participate in decisions about their healthcare and all relevant agencies should seek to promote a culture that promotes children being listened to and which takes account of their age;

 - That others involved with the child, parents, other carers, schools, etc are enabled to understand the importance of taking into account the child's wishes and feelings about how to be healthy;

 - There is recognition that there needs to be an effective balance between confidentiality and providing information about a child's health.
 This is a sensitive area, but 'fear about sharing information should not get in the way of promoting the health of looked After Children'.
 (See Annex C: Principles of confidentiality and consent, DfE and DHSC Statutory Guidance on Promoting the Health and Well-being of Looked After Children (March 2015);

-- Where a child is placed within another CCG, e.g. where the child is placed in an out of Authority Placement (see Out of Area Placements Procedure), the 'originating CCG' remains responsible for the commissioning of health services.
+- Where a child is placed within another CCG, e.g. where the child is placed in an out of Authority Placement (see Out of Area Placements Procedure), the 'originating CCG' remains responsible for the health services that might be commissioned.

 3.1 Good Health Assessment and Planning

 Role of Social Worker in Promoting the Child's Health

 The social worker has an important role in promoting the health and welfare of Looked After Children:

 - Working in partnership with parents and carers to contribute to the Health Plan;

 - Ensuring that consents and permissions with regard to delegated authorities are obtained to avoid any delay.
 Note: however, should the child require emergency treatment or surgery, then every effort should be made to contact those with parental responsibility to both communicate this and seek for them share in providing medical consent where appropriate.
 Nevertheless, this must never delay any necessary medical procedure (see Section 3.5, Consent to Health Care Assessments);